Do You Have To Be Fit To Be On Broadway?

 My challenge for you this week is to take some time to get serious about how you feel about your body.
 There are so many things within this industry that are beyond our control, and the one thing we can control is how we feel about ourselves.
 That shouldn’t be based off of some arbitrary weight, or size, or who you see out there booking work.
 Those are the misconceptions that just don’t fit.

 Do you struggle with this issue of fitness and fitting in?
 What steps have you taken to overcome it and take back your power?
-Let me know in the comments below or in our Broadway Life Facebook group.
+Let me know in the comments below, or reach out to me on Instagram.